Weimarer Passion: Bach in 1717

 The year 1717 proved to be a pivotal one in the life and career of Bach, then Court Organist and Concertmaster to the main Court of William Ernest, Duke of Saxe-Weimar.
-That year, he gained some notoriety outside of the region where he lived and worked, in the modern state of Thuringia.
+That year, he gained some notoriety outside the region where he lived and worked, in the modern state of Thuringia.
 Johann Mattheson, a diplomat, musician, music theoretician, and Kantor (director of church musicI at the old St. Mary's Cathedral in Hamburg, published his treatise about music and musicians, Das Beschützte Orchestre, oder desselben Zweyte Eröffnung: Worinn Nicht nur einem würcklichen galant-homme ... sondern auch manchem Musico selbst die alleraufrichtigste und deutlichste Vorstellung musicalischer Wissenschaften ....
 In Part I, Chapter V, p.
 222 of this treatise, Mattheson states "Ich habe von dem berühmten Organisten zu Weimar/hrn.
 Joh.
 Sebastian Bach/Sachen gesehen..." ("I have of the organist to Weimar/Mr. Joh.
 Sebastian Bach/seen things ...").
 In this work, he lists famous contemporary and former organists.
 Thus, for the first time, the name of Johann Sebastian Bach appeared in print.
 In the autumn of that year, Bach was invited to a Keyboard instrument contest in the capital city of the Electorate of Saxony, Dresden, between himself and the French Royal Court Organist and Keyboardist Louis Marchand, who was then towards the end of a long concert tour of the Holy Roman Empire.
 When Bach arrived, however, he learned that his rival had left the night before, thus aborting the contest and by default acknowledging his inferiority to Bach's skills.